James-Rozy/data-structures-and-algorithms/README.md

-# sorting-algorithms
+# data-structures-and-algorithms
-A repository to practice implementing different sorting algorithms
+A repository to practice implementing different algorithms and data structures